Garden Container Shape

 By associating your garden containers with the contextual elements, you are increasing the impact of both the container and it’s primary context, resulting in spectacular compositions.

 Include an unusually shaped garden container; departures from the unexpected, like a resin cast burlap sack, an old chair, or a cone shaped pot set on its narrow end capture attention.

 Here, old rubber tires painted in electrifying aqua and yellow colors, and cut metal garden containers painted to match create a powerful statement in an otherwise unremarkable corner of the garden.

-from the more usual container choices add personality and help to create mood.
+These variations from the more usual container choices add personality and help to create mood.

 Pair simple containers with dramatic specimen plantings or unusually shaped plants, thus allowing the plants to take the stage.

 In this example we see a single caladium planted in a rather long container for its size.
 However, the use of a simple rectangular shape and unassuming brown container allow the opportunity to visually bridge the container and associate the blue fescue grass plantings that surround the container for dramatic effect.
 A true coup d’état of design, relying entirely on dramatic plantings to create a masterful effect.